Overview

 );

-Receiver can freeze, arbiter can unfreeze (or auto-expires after 5 days): const freeze = await freezeFactory . deploy (
+Receiver can freeze, arbiter can unfreeze (or it expires after 5 days): const freeze = await freezeFactory . deploy (

 RECEIVER_CONDITION , // Only receiver can freeze